justjamm/Survival-Game/README.md

 At the top level, this game in **intended** to be a sandbox-based survival game, however due to time and project constraints (and programming knowledge), I was unable to get the sandbox aspect functioning.

-However, it is still a decently fun wave game.
+However, it is still a decently fun scoller-wave game.

 Overall, this project helped me increase my knowledge and experience in video game & object-oriented programming.